apostrophecms/uploadfs/README.md

 <a href="http://apostrophenow.org/"><img src="https://raw.github.com/punkave/uploadfs/master/logos/logo-box-madefor.png" align="right" /></a>

-uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs can also resize, crop and autorotate uploaded images. uploadfs includes both S3-based and local filesystem-based backends and you may supply others.
+uploadfs copies files to a web-accessible location and provides a consistent way to get the URLs that correspond to those files. uploadfs can also resize, crop and autorotate uploaded images. uploadfs includes S3-based, Azure-based and local filesystem-based backends and you may supply others.
 The API offers the same conveniences with both backends, avoiding the most frustrating features of each:

-* Parent directories are created automatically as needed (like S3)
+* Parent directories are created automatically as needed (like S3 and Azure)
 * Content types are inferred from file extensions (like the filesystem)
 * Files are by default marked as readable via the web (like a filesystem + web server)
 * Images can be automatically scaled to multiple sizes